Chapter 6 Target Market Analysis: How to Reach the Right Audience with the Right Pitch

 - Education level

-Psychographic criteria goes a little deeper, painting a more complete picture of your audience:
+Then add psychographic criteria to go a little deeper and paint a more complete picture of your audience:

 - Lifestyle preferences

 You can obtain this data from your CRM system, customer support tickets, social media posts, surveys, interviews and an array of other market research platforms.

 Also, remember that every industry, business and product is different.
 So these lists are by no means the end-all-be-all — think of them as more of a starting point to evaluate market segment size and opportunity!

 3. Be specific.

 If you ever did a paid advertising campaign on Facebook or Instagram, you know the level of granularity their targeting tools provide.